Importance and Mission

 Complaint Handling

 PTTEP establishes the whistleblowing and protection protocol, to ensure an efficient, transparent and fair complaint handling process which meets international standards.
+The processes, procedures, and timelines for investigating complaints are also clearly defined.
 Complainants can be employees or outsiders who witness wrongdoings.
 Complaints can be filed by post; direct email to the Board of Directors and head of corporate governance unit under Corporate Secretary and Assurance’s office; or via PTTEP’s complaint system on the corporate website.
 The corporate governance unit under Corporate Secretary and Assurance’s office will be the complaint-handling center, as guided by the Company’s “Whistleblowing Regulation”.
 All are assured that the complaints will be handled in a transparent and fair manner, according to the specified procedure and timeframe as shown below.

 • The complaint screening committee determines whether there is sufficient detail in a report to initiate an investigation and to appoint investigators within 7 working days.